jamie-allen/sdisruptor/presentation/preso/presentation.md

 * Processors only need to guarantee that the execution of instructions gives the same result, regardless of order, and thus perform instructions out of order frequently to enhance performance
 * Memory barriers (volatile) specify where no optimizations can be performed to ensure that ordering is correct at runtime

+!SLIDE transition=fade

 # What's Wrong With Queues

-* Unbounded queues use linked lists, which we've already discussed with respect to memory contiguousness and strides
+* Unbounded queues use linked lists, which are not contiguous and therefore do not support striding (prefetching cache lines)
 * Bounded queues use arrays, where the head (dequeuing) and tail (enqueuing) are the primary points of write contention, but also have a tendency to share a cache line
 * In Java, queues are also a significant source of garbage - the memory for data must be allocated, and if unbounded, the linked list node must also be allocated; when dereferenced, all of these objects must be reclaimed